 If you liked this, please don’t forget to like and share it.
 Thank you!!

-And guess what’s ON SALE this week!!!
-My second book I Want My Epidural Back!
-The Kindle e-book is on sale for $1.99!!
-And you don’t need a Kindle to read it.
-Just download the free Kindle app and you’ll be laughing ’til you pee yourself.
+And if you’re looking for something to do besides play cup experiments on your kids, check out my book I Want My Epidural Back!
+You’ll be laughing ’til you pee yourself.
 Send me the dry cleaning bill!
 I won’t pay it, but it’ll make me feel good.